develop-me/bootcamp--week-01-02--html-and-css/scripts/02--html--intro-syntax/README.md

 - We add indentation (tab key/VS Code shortcuts) to the inside element when we do this, so we can easily read it.
 - When we put an element inside another element the one inside is called the child and the one containing the other element is called the parent.
 - We can put as many elements inside as many elements as we like!
+    - Sometimes rules about what should go in what

 ---